I Want A Tattoo But Not Sure What To Get

 “I’m Not Feeling Inspired by Anything”

 This is common, don’t sweat it.
 When people feel completely lost, they’ll often opt for a popular, generic tattoo.
 If you’re looking for something that’ll hold meaning, you need to look inside yourself.

 It sounds kind of cheesy, but honestly, that’s where you’ll find the most inspiration.

 What Defines You?

 You don’t necessarily need to formulate the perfect design right away.
 You just need a clue, not a fully-formulated idea.
-Maybe you have a heritage you’re proud of or are a devoted fan to a specific sports team or movie.
+Maybe you have a heritage you’re proud of, or are a devoted fan to a specific sports team or movie, or feel strongly about your vegan lifestyle.
 Think of things that relate to your identity.